Household travel time by mode of transport

 Most travel time is spent in motor vehicles

-In 2015–18, New Zealanders spent an average of 1,175 million hours each year travelling in motor vehicles (cars, vans or motorcycles).
-This is equal to 82.8% of the total hours spent travelling (Figure 1).
+In 2019–22, New Zealanders spent an average of 1,400 million hours each year travelling in motor vehicles (cars, vans or motorcycles).
+This is equal to 82.0% of the total hours spent travelling.

 Large regional differences in travel modes used

-Public and active transport made up a particularly high proportion of travel time for people in the Wellington region, representing 27.6% of all travel time.
-Much of this is due to the amount of time residents of the region spent walking.
-Meanwhile, people in Gisborne spent only 3.3% of their travel time across both active and public transport.
+In 2019–22, public and active transport made up a particularly high percentage of travel time for people in the Wellington region (29.5%), compared to the national average of 17%.
+Much of this is due to the amount of time spent walking, which was nearly double the national average.
+People in Nelson Marlborough (21.4%) and Auckland (19.5%) regions were also high users of public and active transport.

 Information about the data